Ko Kood in Thailand -

 |

-Population on Ko
+on Ko Kood

-Most of the island inhabitants live off the cultivation of
+inhabitants live off the cultivation of coconut, rubber production

-tourism industry gives more and more work to the still less
+more and more work to the still less than 2000 inhabitants. |

 |